empicano/mqtt5/CONTRIBUTING.md

 ## Release

-Adjust the package's version in `Cargo.toml`, then create a new release on GitHub.
+1. Adjust the version in `Cargo.toml`
+1. Create a new release on GitHub.